hove-io/navitia/readme_release.md

 	```

 # Troubleshooting
+Note that if the release process fails in the middle, here are a few tips that might help before launching it again:

+- check you're on `dev` branch
+- check the branch `release` doesn't exist (might have been created by a previous execution); **or else** remove it
+- check the branch `release_X.X.X` doesn't exist (might have been created by a previous execution); **or else** remove it
+- check that no files is modified; **or else** `git restore --staged --worktree .`
-If you run into github's daily limitation, you can easily provide your login/token into the script.
-Search for "rate limit exceeded" in script.
+- if you run into Github's daily limitation, you can easily provide your login/token into the script, search for "rate limit exceeded" in script.